roshand1/epp-ui/README.md

-This is the UI side to learn react to implement in serverless architecture Type webpack - - config webpack.config.js  to bundle the app
+This is the UI side to learn react to implement in serverless architecture Type webpack - - config webpack.config.js  to bundle the app Type npm run serve to run the app